 2. Receiving blankets – One can never have too many receiving blankets.
 The boys’ collection was quite loved and put to various uses in their early years.
 So far, I have found about four blankets in the attic that survived the “love” or abuse.
 I could use a few more.

 3. Full size fitted sheets – You may have noticed that a crib did not make the “things I’m glad I saved list,” nor did it make my “things I need or want list.”
 The fact of the matter is, we did give away our crib, and I’m not at all sorry.
 With every child, I seem to get a little less mainstream, and sleeping arrangements are a prime example.
 This time around, I am opting for a Montessori floor bed, which is basically a mattress on the floor.
 We have a full size mattress in the attic that we can use for this purpose.
 One benefit of this sleeping arrangement is that I will have a place to co-sleep safely and take care of nighttime feedings comfortably in the early months.
 The other benefit is freedom of movement and even of vision for the baby once he gets older.
 (The entire room will be childproofed, and a gate will be up at the door.)
 This is all a very long explanation of why I have put full size fitted sheets on my list.
 I really like the dark tan flannel shown above in the fitted sheet option, but for extra sets and summertime, I will probably go with some basic, inexpensive sheets like the Cannon 200 Thread Count sheets available at Sears.
+(Edited 9/13/2014: I just ordered one fitted flannel sheet from The Company Store because it was on sale.
+I’ll probably just use the sheets I already have for extras, at least until summertime, even if they don’t match the nursery decor.)

 4. Mobiles and plexiglass mirror – In the Montessori link above, you can see a mirror and a mobile next to the baby’s bed.
 I would like to do that too.
 A mirror is straightforward enough, and I think we can make some suitable mobiles, perhaps as a homeschool art project.
 The mobiles are to be fairly simple, starting with black and white designs, progressing to colored shapes, and then finally moving on to simple figures.
 The idea is to have the a mobile hanging rather close above the baby’s sleeping area from the very beginning and to rotate through the different mobiles by changing them every few weeks.
 This helps the baby develop vision, depth perception, and concentration.